 v WHEN DO I RECEIVE MY STIPEND FOR SERVING ON ELECTION DAY?

-o The Judge of Election will receive pay checks from the Rovers on the day of the Election, as long as you were placed in your polling place two weeks prior to Election Day.
-If you are placed after this deadline your check will be mailed out 2 weeks following Election Day.
+o The Judge of Election will receive debit cards from the Rovers on the day of the Election, as long as you were placed in your polling place two weeks prior to Election Day.
+If you are placed after this deadline your debit card will be mailed out following Election Day.

 o The stipend for training is $10 and will be included in your pay; students will not receive the stipend for training if they do not work on Election Day.
 Classes are scheduled at the Agricultural Center Auditorium, 1238 County Welfare Road, Leesport, PA 19533 (Bern Township).